Pope Francis and LGBTQ topics: Meeting with Kim Davis

 On 24 September 2015, during his visit to the United States, Francis held a private meeting with Kim Davis, a county clerk from Kentucky, at Washington D.C.'s Vatican Embassy.
 The meeting lasted ten to fifteen minutes.
 Davis had gained international attention after she defied a federal court order to issue marriage licences to same-sex couples, leading to a six-day imprisonment.
 Speaking to ABC News, Davis said that "the Pope is on track with what we're doing, and agreeing".
-On the flight returning to Rome, asked about government officials refusing to comply with local laws on marriage licences, Francis told reporters that consicentious objection was a human right.
+On the flight returning to Rome, asked about government officials refusing to comply with local laws on marriage licences, Francis told reporters that conscientious objection was a human right.

-On 2 October 2015, Federico Lombardi of the Holy See Press Office confirmed that Francis and Davis had indeed met, but emphasised that Francis "did not enter into details[sic] of [Davis'] situation ... and his meeting with her should not be considered a form of support of her position."
+On 2 October 2015, Federico Lombardi of the Holy See Press Office confirmed that Francis and Davis had indeed met, but emphasised that Francis "did not enter into details [sic] of [Davis'] situation ... and his meeting with her should not be considered a form of support of her position."
 According to Lombardi, "[t]he only real audience granted by the pope" had been with "one of his former students and his family".

 Earlier, the Pope had met his personal friend Yayo Grassi, whom Francis had taught at a high school in Santa Fe between 1964 and 1965.
 Francis hugged Grassi and Grassi's boyfriend of 19 years, whom Francis had previously met in Rome.
 Grassi expressed to CNN his disdain of media coverage of Francis' meeting with Davis.

 Lombardi stated that "[s]uch brief greetings" such as those with Kim Davis "occur on all papal visits and are due to the Pope's characteristic kindness and availability."